International Banking and Finance Law LLM

 Career opportunities

-The programme also provides a stepping stone to further research projects.
-A number of our students choose to remain with us to pursue a research career as PhD students.
+The course also provides a stepping stone to further research projects.
+Many students pursue further study by commencing PhD research.

 Careers support